acquia/blt/docs/extending-blt.md

 To modify the behavior of PHPCS, see [tests:phpcs:sniff:all](#testsphpcssniffall) documentation.

-To modify the filesets that are used in other commands, such as `tests:twig:lint:all`, `tests:yaml:lint:all`, and `tests:php:lint`:

-1. Generate an example `Filesets.php` file by executing `blt example:init`.
-You may use the generated file as a guide for writing your own filesite.
+You can also define your own custom filesets or override existing filesets.
+You can find an example custom fileset that you can extend in `blt/src/Blt/Plugin/Filesets`, which is exposed via PSR4 in composer.json at `Example\Blt\Plugin\Filesets`.

+To define your own fileset:

+1. Choose a location for your new fileset definition file.
+It can exist in your project's `blt/src` directory like the example above, or another directory in your project, or even a completely separate Composer package.
+1. Name the file using the required pattern `*Filesets.php`.
+1. Use a namespace ending in `*\Blt\Plugin\Filesets` and ensure this is exposed via PSR4 (in your composer.json file).
 1. Create a public method in the `Filesets` class in the generated file.
 1. Add a Fileset annotation to your public method, specifying its id:

         @fileset(id="files.yaml.custom")

 1. Instantiate and return a `Symfony\Component\Finder\Finder` object.
 The files found by the finder comprise the fileset.

-1. You may use the Fileset id in various configuration values in your `blt/blt.yml` file, e.g., modify `tests:yaml:lint:all` such that it scans only your custom fileset, you would add the following to `blt/blt.yml`:
+To modify the filesets that are used in commands such as `tests:twig:lint:all`, `tests:yaml:lint:all`, and `tests:php:lint`, define the filesets to use via the corresponding configuration key in `blt/blt.yml`:

     validate:
       yaml:
         filesets:
           - files.yaml.custom

 ## Modifying BLT Configuration